olohmann/azure-hands-on-labs/labs/08_testing/testing.md

     ![UnitTests](./media/10-ui-test.png)

-1. By executing *Run* in the last step, a build has already triggered
+1. By executing *Run* in the last step, a build has already been triggered

     ![UnitTests](./media/11-ui-test.png)

 1. When the build has finished, quickly analyze if the build process was a success or not.

     ![UnitTests](./media/12-ui-test.png)

 1. Head over to the *Release* pipeline and edit it.

     ![UnitTests](./media/12a-ui-test.png)

-1. Add a new artefact.
+1. Add a new artifact.

     ![UnitTests](./media/13-ui-test.png)

-1. Let the new artefact have its origin in the new web-driver build.
+1. Let the new artifact have its origin in the new web-driver build.

     ![UnitTests](./media/14-ui-test.png)

 1. Now open the task list for the Dev environment.